-Although you might be itching to hit the green, many of the top-rated golf clubs are open to members only.
+Although you might be itching to hit the club’s green, many of the top-rated golf clubs are open to members only.
 Some, however, are open to the public.
-Read on to discover the costs of teeing off at some of the best private and public golf courses in the U.S., some of which could be considered the top golf courses in the world.
+Read on to discover the costs of teeing off at some of the best private and public golf courses in the U.S.

 America’s Best Private Golf Courses